Gundalai-Batkhuu/data-pipeline-AWS/project-description.md

 # Building the data pipeline with Kedro

-Kedro is a Python framework that applies software engineering best-practice to data and machine learning pipelines.
+Kedro is a Python framework that applies software engineering best-practices to data and machine learning pipelines.
 Kedro is used to build the data pipeline.

 ./data-processing-pipeline - This directory contains the Kedro project.